-Well, does it?
-In short, yes.
-In the world of used cars, it's true - two factors in particular will always play a role on the price you pay: mileage and age.
+In the world of used cars, two factors, in particular, will always play a role in the price you pay: mileage and age.

-As a rule of thumb, higher mileage usually goes hand-in-hand with lower price.
-This is because key features like parts, suspension components and other mechanisms are created to last over certain periods of time.
-The longer a vehicle is used, the more wear and tear on these features.
+As a rule of thumb, higher mileage usually goes together with a lower price.
+This is because key features like parts, suspension components and other mechanisms are created to last for a set time.
+The longer a vehicle is used, the more wear and tear occurs on these features.

-But, while a ten-year-old car is almost always less expensive than a three-year-old car, it is important to consider its individual odometer and the type of miles that have been racked up, behind the wheel.
+While a ten-year-old car is almost always less expensive than a three-year-old car, it is important to consider its odometer and the type of miles that have been racked up behind the wheel.

 What type of mileage has the vehicle done?

-A vehicle that has done the majority of its miles in a city locations will likely carry a lot more wear and tear in certain areas, than one that's mainly been used for motorway driving.
+A vehicle that has done the majority of its miles in a city will likely carry a lot more wear and tear in certain areas compared to one that's mainly been used for motorway driving.

-If the car you're interested in has been used for lots of short trips – its oil may not have been regularly given enough time to warm up before driving to these destinations, ultimately affecting the way it drives over time.
+If the car you're interested in has been used for lots of short trips, then its oil may not have been regularly given enough time to warm up before driving to these destinations, ultimately affecting the way it drives over time.

-If the vehicle has been used for a lot of city driving, it's likely there will be more wear and tear within its clutch, gearbox, suspension and brakes, especially as most engine and gearbox wear takes place when the engine is cold – often taking place while stopping and starting.
+There will also likely be more wear and tear within its clutch, gearbox, suspension and brakes, especially as most engine and gearbox wear takes place when the engine is cold during stopping and starting.

-On the other hand, a vehicle that has been frequently used for motorway driving will likely spend the majority of its life in fifth and sixth gear, on smooth surfaced roads.
-Cars that are used for these types of long-term journeys become more susceptible to clutch and brakes wear and tear but in comparison, breakdown far less frequently.
+On the other hand, a vehicle that has been frequently used for motorway driving will likely spend the majority of its life in fifth and sixth gear on smooth-surfaced roads.
+Cars that are used for these types of long-term journeys become more susceptible to clutch and brake damage but breakdown far less frequently.

 Try and get an idea of the kind of mileage a car has done in the past as early on in the buying process as possible.
 This can be difficult when buying used cars from a dealership, as you may not know much about the previous owner, but an up-to-date service history is always a good start.